redsuperbat/slim-di/README.md

 # Slim DI

-Minimalistic DI library weighing in at only 695 Bytes.
-Built for usage with decorators.
+Minimalistic DI library weighing in at <1 kB.
+Built for usage with decorators and `reflect-metadata`.

 ## Installation